mcmire/dotfiles/README.md

     mv ~/.vimrc ~/.vimrc.old

 Next, run the install script that comes bundled with this repo.
-Since you forked the repo in the first step above, it's best that you install all of the files here as *symlinks*.
-This will allow you to edit them *either* directly *or* through your forked repo location:
+Since you forked the repo, it's best that you install all of the files here as *symlinks*.
+This will allow you to edit them *either* directly *or* through your forked repo

-    script/install --link --dry-run

-You might have been a little scared to run that command, right?
-Don't worry -- nothing's actually happened yet.
-To confirm the installation, run:
+location:

     script/install --link

-### After installing
+### Post-installation

 You're almost there!
 Now you're ready to install plugins.
-You can do that by opening Vim (remember, you can say `v` since you made an alias), then run:
+You can do that by opening `vim` and by running:

     :PlugInstall